the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

    TimeSeries Volume with selections

 This visualizer displays time series of volumetric data, like fMRI.

-There are 3 navigation an viewing quadrants on the left and one main "focus quadrant".
+There are 3 navigation and viewing quadrants on the left and one main "focus quadrant" (left-central).
 It is  possible to navigate in space using the slide controls on the top-left toolbar or by clicking on the 3 navigation quadrants on the most left part of the screen.
 So clicking in the 3 left squares will change the X, Y, Z of the planes slicing through the currently displayed volume